Purrfect Companions - Cats.

 Cats were first domesticated by humans around 5,000 years ago and were used to help protect farmers' crops from mice & other rodents.

-Cats feel pleasant to stroke, to have on your lap, and to keep you warm.
-They look pleasant.
+Cats are such a joy to stroke, to have on your lap, and to keep you warm.
 A well-loved cat is innately beautiful and it makes a house a home.

-It is important to include fat in your cat's diet because they're unable to make the nutrient in their bodies on their own.
+It is important to include fat in your cat's diet, as they're unable to make the nutrient in their bodies on their own.

 One magnificent thing about cats is that they seldom, if at any point, smell.
-They are exactingly clean, using a lot of their time washing and grooming themselves and require very little grooming (unless long-haired).
+They are fastidiously clean, spending a lot of their time washing and grooming themselves and require very little grooming (unless long-haired).
+Cat even tries to clean the dog except that the dog is much bigger than she is and has long hair.
+She does not like the long hair much but he loves it when she cleans his ears and his mouth.

 You do not need to walk them, neither are they too bothered if you leave them at home all day on their own, sometimes even longer, as I do from time to time.
 They are independent that way.
 But they are always eager to be with you, to play, to cuddle, or just to follow you around the house.